Ansible Execution Monitor

 Ansible is actually doing?

 One binary.
 One command.
-Full visibility into every playbook execution across your entire fleet.
+Full visibility, instant alerts, and a Grafana dashboard — across your entire fleet.